williamle8300/anthem/README.md

 	since no changes are 'breaking' changes (no such thing) once done with this, iterate new FEATURES into codebase

-	Create tracksets
-	 • "/williamle8300?trackset=canadian-indierock"
-	 • "/williamle8300?trackset=burial-fourtet"
-	 • "/williamle8300?trackset=progressive-house"
-	 • "/williamle8300?trackset=motor-city-remixes"
-	"Remove track(s) from trackset"
-	"Add to a trackset..."
-	[¡Delete trackset!]
-	filter tracks by 'labeled', 'unlabeled', 'trackSets'
-	navbar with trackSets ordered by last modified/played realize user schema (how to do sorting of tracks?)
+	navbar with trackSets ordered by last modified/played
 	 • http://mongoosejs.com/docs/queries.html
 	 • https://stackoverflow.com/questions/20895255/how-to-load-document-with-a-custom-id-by-mongoose
 	 • https://stackoverflow.com/questions/19093469/mongoose-find-vs-find-where